 If you wish to see the castle interior, you’ll need a night’s stay at the luxurious Pousada do Castelo.
 I highly recommend this if you’ve never stayed in a castle.

 Igreja de Santa Maria

 The main church in the center of town is Saint Mary’s.
-Over the year’s the structure underwent many changes.
-A major earthquake in the 15oos caused a small amount of damage to the medieval structure, which in turn led to its current Mannerist style construction.
+Over the year, the structure underwent many changes.
+A major earthquake in the 15oos caused a small amount of damage to the medieval structure, leading to its current Mannerist style construction.